top of page

 • Expect a normal healing sequence (redness/swelling → peeling/crusting → pink strengthening phase).

-• Follow cleansing and healing routine exactly.
+• Follow the cleansing and healing routine exactly.
 Picking, friction, heat and premature makeup increase risks and can prolong redness.

 • Makeup: avoid until fully healed.
 For full-face intensive resurfacing, we advise week 4+ for full makeup.
 Once crusts have shed (often around day 10), a thin mineral/tinted SPF can act as light coverage outdoors if appropriate.